OctopusDeploy/docs/src/shared-content/upgrade/upgrade-install-cloned-version.include.md

 ### Installing Octopus Deploy

 Run the MSI you downloaded to install Octopus Deploy.
 Once the MSI is finished, the **Octopus Manager** will automatically launch.
-Follow the wizard, and on the section where you configure the database, select the pre-existing database.
+Follow the wizard, and on the section where you configure the database, select the preexisting database.

 :::figure
 ![](/docs/shared-content/upgrade/images/select-existing-database.png)